huy/lucene-notes/wildcard-query.md

 Notes

 * This source code is taken from Lucene 4.4.0
-* In current Lucene trunk, the behavoir is more less the same if the wild card expands to number of terms exceeding certain threshold (currently set to 16).
+* In current Lucene trunk, the behaviour is more less the same if the wild card expands to number of terms exceeding certain threshold (currently set to 16).

 **What we do to mitigate it**